dirigible-io/dirigible-io.github.io/_posts/blogs/2016-01-11-blogs_dirigible_custom_ds_2.markdown

 Let us first try to employ the routine from [Part I](http://www.dirigible.io/blogs/2016/01/07/blogs_dirigible_custom_ds_1.html) with H2 and see what happens.

 #####Step 1: Provision the drivers
-Supply a copy of the [database JDBC drivers](http://www.h2database.com/html/download.html) in Tomcat’s lib directory.
+Supply a copy of the [database JDBC drivers](http://www.h2database.com/html/download.html) in Tomcatâ€™s lib directory.
 H2 JDBC drivers are bundled together with the DB code so this means the database jar needs to be put there.

 #####Step 2: Bind to JNDI
-Edit Tomcat’s conf/context.xml to add a resource:
+Edit Tomcatâ€™s conf/context.xml to add a resource:

 	<Resource name="jdbc/H2" auth="Container" type="javax.sql.DataSource"
 				username="sa" password="" driverClassName="org.h2.Driver"